 Musk Ox @ Safari Niagara

-- There are two male Musk Ox living at Safari Niagara.
+- We have one male Musk Ox living at Safari Niagara.

-- Their paddock is in the far northwest corner of the zoo.
+- The Musk Ox paddock is in the far northwest corner of the zoo.

 Did you know?